Skip to main content

 2.

-Nurses follow relevant provincial or federal legislation or regulations, organizational/employer policies and processes, and BCCNM standards, limits, and conditions when performing any medication related activity3.
+Nurses follow relevant provincial or federal legislation or regulations, BCCNM’s ethics standards and practice standards including any applicable limits, and conditions on performing the activity, and organizational/employer policies, processes, and restrictions when performing any medication-related activity.

 3.